sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 ## Principle

-The principle of sweep calibration in the 2465 series is that a series of calibrated sweep slopes are configured using a technician as a comparator against a calibrated timing signal.
+The principle of sweep calibration in the 2465 series is that a series of calibrated sweep slopes are configured, using a technician as a comparator against a calibrated timing signal.
 The delay comparators in the sweep hybrids are used to create a target slope for the technician to match, which allows sweep slope calibration without regard to CRT calibration.

 Note that the calibrated sweep slopes all assume the same CRT deflection factor
 $$d_{CRT} = c \ V/DIV $$, where $$c = 0.25 $$.
-Once the first sweep slope has been established, the horizontal gains are adjusted to set the CRT to this normalized deflection factor.
+Once the first sweep slope has been established, the horizontal gains are adjusted to set the CRT to this normalized deflection factor, in order to obtain calibrated sweeps in seconds per DIV.

 ### Details